 Throughout its history, Briksdalsbreen has maintained its spot as a popular tourist destination in Norway and has been luring in visitors since the 19th-century, including me!
 I got to check it out on a day trip from Bergen to Sandane.

 At the bottom of the glacier, you will find Briksdal Mountain Lodge (or Briksdal Fjellstove), a place that has been serving food and offering accommodation since 1891.
+This is one of the best mountains to climb and it just so happens to have a glacier on it!

 In Luster, you will find Nigardsbreen, one of the more famous arms of Jostedalsbreen Glacier.
 The Norway glacier is popular for adventurers who, each summer, flock to Norway to do glacier walks on Nigardsbreen.